Last updated March 6th, 2022.

 Barring some fundamental change in people’s view on property, the main way by which this change in demand can happen is when there are more people in a society.

-As such, given the increased population rates, it’s a reasonable assumption to say that property values in Korea should continue rising for decades to come.
+As such, given a superior population growrh rate compared to China and Japan, it’s a reasonable assumption to say that property values in Korea should continue rising for decades to come.

 Among industrialized first-world nations, South Korea is a country often flying under the radar.
 Its achievements and influence, despite being vast, are understated and might require some deliberation before they’re recalled.